lepiaf/sapient-bundle/README.md

 This bundle wrap this toolkit and integrate it in Symfony in an easy way.

 Main abilities are:
-* Sign response
+* Sign and verify response
-* Seal response
+* Seal and unseal response
-* Verify a response from another API
+* Sign and verify request
+* Seal and unseal request (coming on 0.2.0)

 ## Demo